arackaf/easy-express-controllers/README.md

 which of course will skip processing for all files that end in `-es6.js`.

-`createAllControllers` also optionally accepts a third argument which is precisely the same as the options object that `createController` receives, with `__dirname` and `controllerPath` properties.
+`createAllControllers` also optionally accepts a third argument which is precisely the same as the options object that `createController` receives, with `__dirname` and `controllerPath` properties, discussed above.

 ## Class methods and routes ##